-There are over 36,000 homes which receive basic insulation measures and over 38,000 receiving deep measures in both scenarios.
-Around 6,000 more dwellings will receive deep retrofit in the second scenario compared to the first.
+There are over 51,000 homes which receive basic insulation measures and over 39,000 receiving deep measures in both scenarios.
+Around 5,000 of the dwellings receiving basic retrofit in the secondary scenario would instead receive deep retrofit in the primary scenario.
 Carrying out basic measures in earlier years would not preclude deeper measures being installed in homes in later years.
 Therefore, basic measures and the majority of deep measures are considered low regret across all scenarios and heating system selections.
-Due to the ages of housing targeted, a significant proportion of the cost-effective deep measures are based on adding triple glazing to dwellings with basic measures applied, rather than large volumes of external/internal wall insulation to pre-war period dwellings.
+Due to the ages of housing targeted, a significant proportion of the cost-effective deep measures are based on adding triple glazing to dwellings with basic measures applied, rather than large volumes of external/internal wall insulation to prewar period dwellings.
 This is based on the supporting optimisation led modeling, which identifies least-cost options to achieve the carbon targets.
 Further consideration would be needed to ascertain if individual homes could also benefit from further measures to reduce energy demand and subsequently energy usage costs, for example, considering socio-economic indicators.